jonschull/ERA_Admin/docs/NAVIGATION_WIREFRAME.md

 *Your role:* Update documentation and commit changes

-*What to do:*
+*What to do (historical):*
-1. Update PHASE4B2_PROGRESS_REPORT.md with round results
+1. Update progress report with round results
 2. Commit all changes with descriptive message
 3. Push to GitHub
 4. Update docs/CONTEXT_RECOVERY.md if significant change